openmpf/openmpf.github.io/docs/docs/Java-Batch-Component-API.md

 ## Detection Component Interface

-The [`MPFDetectionComponentInterface`](#detection-component-interface) must be utilized by all MPF detection components.
+The [`MPFDetectionComponentInterface`](#detection-component-interface) must be utilized by all OpenMPF Java detection components that perform batch processing.

-Every Java detection component must define a *component* class which implements the MPFComponentInterface.
-This is typically performed by extending `MPFDetectionComponentBase` which extends `MPFComponentBase` and implements [`MPFDetectionComponentInterface`](#detection-component-interface).
+Every batch detection component must define a *component* class which implements the MPFComponentInterface.
+This is typically performed by extending `MPFDetectionComponentBase`, which extends `MPFComponentBase` and implements [`MPFDetectionComponentInterface`](#detection-component-interface).

-To designate the component class, every Java detection component should include an applicationContext.xml which defines the `component` bean.
+To designate the component class, every batch detection component should include an applicationContext.xml which defines the `component` bean.
 The `component` bean class must implement [`MPFDetectionComponentInterface`](#detection-component-interface).

->**IMPORTANT:** Each detection component must implement all of the `getDetections()` methods or extend from a superclass which provides implementations for them (see [convenience adapters](#convenience-adapters)).
+>**IMPORTANT:** Each batch detection component must implement all of the `getDetections()` methods or extend from a superclass which provides implementations for them (see [convenience adapters](#convenience-adapters)).
 >
 >If your component does not support a particular data type, it should simply:
 >